stephkananth/AR-Tetris-Starter-Code/README.md

 ```

 ### Finding a Plane
 Part of the value of ARKit is that it does world tracking for you and can find objects in your world.
 In many applications we want to be able to place an object onto a surface.
-Let's start by having our application find and create horizontal planes for us.
+Let's start by having our application find and create horizontal planes for us when the application detects a surface.
 Add the following line to `viewWillAppear` to tell the application we want it to look for horizontal planes:

 ```swift
 configuration.planeDetection = .horizontal